 After the tutorial, you will be ready to put your learning into practice.
 Shooting for the day is broken down into four key focus areas:

 Timing – In this section, you will concentrate on capturing Alexa as she executes a series of short movements.
 You will learn to appreciate the concept of brain-to-shutter speed, establish ways to work with your camera in order to compensate for the delay, and accurately anticipate the peak of a dance move.

-Tracking the dancer – Building on your timing skills, Alexa will dance a series of 30-40 second sequences, to simulate a live performance.
+Tracking the dancer – Building on your timing skills.
 Under Andrew’s guidance, you will draw on all the methods you have been taught during the morning session to capture the dance move at the optimum moment and in the optimum place in the frame.

 Static posing – This element focuses on the physical form.
 You will work with different lighting set-ups specifically designed to enhance shape and create specific moods.

 Dragging the shutter – Here is your opportunity to freeze movement and to introduce blur into your dance photography, using constant light and flash.
 It’s a chance to play with the abstract and really get creative.

 The workshop is based at Square 1 Studio, Surrey.